Over the past six years I’ve been working with ordinary women who are writing the ordinary stories of their lives.

 It is one of the best kept secrets in the universe right now that true power and wisdom reside in these women and their experiences.
 Our planet is desperate for their teachings.
 Our world urgently needs the lineage and luminance of their humble labour, unrewarded, unacknowledged.

-And so when people ask me, ‘why do you work only with women?
-And women over forty?’ here it is.
 It is my spiritual calling, my mission if you like, to help women write and curate their stories as a collective act of conscious healing so that together we can tip these narratives back into the world.

 What I know is that women’s stories – of growth, healing, transformation, creative endeavour – are the medicine this world needs now.
 When written from a place of deep knowing, with care and craft and conscientiousness, the personal voice speaks into the universal voice.
 And each time a woman stitches herself back into the fabric of life with words, she create a groove for someone else in which to rest her own tremulousness.
 One woman’s courage breaks ground for others.